informatics-isi-edu/deriva-py/docs/project-tutorial.md

     model.schemas["public"].tables["Journal"].delete()
     # retrieve catalog model again to ensure we reflect latest structural changes
     model = catalog.getCurrentModel()

+This request will actually fail unless we first remove the dependent Journal\_Attachment table (or at least the foreign key constraint linking the two):

+    model.schemas["public"].tables["Journal_Attachment"].delete()
+    model.schemas["public"].tables["Journal"].delete()
+    # retrieve catalog model again to ensure we reflect latest structural changes
+    model = catalog.getCurrentModel()

+Note, even though we deleted the attachment table, all existing assets in the Hatrac object store will remain.

+A project data administrator needs to consider data retention policies when deciding whether they should periodically search for abandoned/orphaned objects or retain them in case there are external URL references to these objects outside the ERMrest metadata catalog.

 ### Other Model Changes...?